The Skin-Care Rules to Live by for Every Stage of Your Life

 In your 40s

 Haven’t you heard 40 is the new 20?
-Make sure your skin gets the memo by stocking your medicine cabinet with plenty of nourishing products.
-(These are the 12 makeup rules you should know by the time you’re 40.)
+Make sure your skin gets the memo by stocking your medicine cabinet with plenty of nourishing products, and be sure to apply them in the correct skin care routine order to get the best results.

 Hydrate, hydrate, hydrate

 As skin ages, it loses oil.
 Here’s how to combat dryness: Replace astringent toners with gentle micellar water, like Lierac Paris Demaquillant Douceur – Micellar Cleansing Water.
 Swap harsh cleansers for creamy, nourishing formulas, like Youth To The People Age Prevention Superfood Cleanser or Aveeno Absolutely Ageless Facial Nourishing Anti‑Aging Cleanser, which remove impurities without stripping skin of precious natural oils.
-This is what your skincare routine should look like if you have dry skin.
+Here are some more skincare tips for dry skin.

 Dullness and dryness are common complaints of women in their 40s.
 Facial oil is a great way to boost radiance, luminosity, and moisture!
 All you need are a few drops in the AM and PM.
 We like Edible Beauty & Snowflower Illuminating Face Oil and Herbivore Orchid Youth Preserving Facial Oil.
 Try these other amazing tricks for healthy, glowing skin.